 Bullying and harassment in the workplace

-The Law Council is committed toward ensuring that all members for the legal profession are treated fairly and respectfully.
+The Law Council is committed to ensuring that all members for the legal profession are treated fairly and respectfully.
 The Australian Human Rights Commission (AHRC) states that ‘all employers have a responsibility to make sure that their employees, and people who apply for a job with them, are treated fairly’.
 To ensure that employees are not discriminated against, harassed or bullied, workplaces should develop and implement workplace practices to address inappropriate workplace behaviour and respond to complaints effectively.
-Below are some examples of resources from the Law Council’s Constituent Bodies to assist legal practices in developing workplace practices and policies to effectively educate employees, and respond to complaints regarding workplace bullying and harassment.
+Below are some examples of resources from the Law Council’s Constituent Bodies to assist legal practices in developing workplace practices and policies to effectively educate employees and respond to complaints regarding workplace bullying and harassment.

 What is the law in relation to workplace bullying and harassment?

 Under anti-discrimination law, it is unlawful to treat a person less favourably on the basis of particular protected attributes such as a person’s gender, sexual orientation, race, disability or age.
 Examples of unlawful actions can include harassing or bullying a person.
 Workplace anti-discrimination law is set out in federal and state statutes.
 There are specific legal provisions for sexual harassment, racial hatred and disability harassment.

 Bullying is defined under section 789FD of the Fair Work Amendment Act 2013 (Cth) as when an individual or group of individuals repeatedly behave unreasonably towards a worker and that behaviour creates a risk to health and safety.